-To participate in staking on Cardano, you need a computer with a staking node running the Cardano network.
-You can also choose to delegate your Ada to others in a so-called staking pool.
-This way you can get a share of the staking rewards, even if you don't have enough computer resources to stake on your own.
-Norwegian Block Exchange (NBX) offers staking of Cardano and runs its own staking pool.
+To participate in Cardano staking, you need a computer with a staking node running the Cardano network.
+You can also delegate your ADA to others in a so-called staking pool.
+This way, you can get a share of the staking rewards, even if you don't have enough computer resources to stake on your own.

 Staking on Cardano can be a profitable way to earn passive income, but it is essential to remember that it also carries a certain level of risk.